Saw VI: Plot

 During the game, Hoffman is called away by Erickson to the audio lab after obtaining the videotape.
 Erickson, now aware of Strahm's demise, confronts Hoffman after discovering the abnormalities found in Strahm's fingerprints at the time of his death.
-When Hoffman's voice is unscrambled from the tape, he immediately kills Erickson, Perez, and a technician.
+When Hoffman's voice is unscrambled from the tape, he kills Erickson, Perez, and a technician.
 Hoffman returns to the observation room and finds the letter he wrote to Amanda Young, who indirectly instigated Cecil Adams' robbery at Jill's clinic that resulted in her miscarriage; Hoffman used this knowledge to blackmail Amanda into killing Dr. Lynn Denlon.
 The letter was found by Pamela and given to Jill, who then uses it to ambush Hoffman.
 Jill, who had the remaining contents from her box including a sixth envelope containing Hoffman's photo, restrains him and locks a modified reverse bear trap to his head, posthumously fulfilling John's will to test Hoffman after his death.

 William reaches the end of his path and enters the cages where he reunites with Pamela, who is his sister.
 He is confronted by Tara and Brent, the widow and son of Harold Abbott, a former client who succumbed to his heart disease after William denied his medical request.
 John's videotape informs Tara to decide William's fate by using the lever in her cell connecting to tanks of hydrofluoric acid from each cage.
 As William and Pamela try to persuade the family, an enraged Brent pulls the lever, releasing a platform of needles that kills William by injecting acid into his body.
-Jill exits the room as Hoffman escapes his wrist restraints.
-He escapes from the trap just as it activates, sustaining an injury to his right cheek in the process.
+After Jill leaves, Hoffman breaks his wrist to free himself and gets out of the trap just as it activates, ripping open his right cheek in the process.